An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: Concluding remarks

 Several aspects remain subject to future research.
-For instance, it would be interesting to investigate whether our framework extends to more general (infinite-dimensional) Hilbert space settings, incremental subgradient schemes, bundle methods (see, e.g., \cite{HUL93,K90}), or Nesterov's algorithm~\cite{N05}.
+For instance, it would be interesting to investigate whether our framework extends to (infinite-dimensional) Hilbert space settings, incremental subgradient schemes, bundle methods (see, e.g., \cite{HUL93,K90}), or Nesterov's algorithm~\cite{N05}.
 It is also of interest to consider how the ISA framework could be combined with error-admitting settings such as those in \cite{Z10,NB10}, i.e., for random or deterministic (non-vanishing) noise and erroneous function or subgradient evaluations.
-Some of the recent results in~\cite{NB10}, which all require feasible iterates, seem conceptually somewhat close to our convergence analyses, so we presume a blend of the two approaches to be rather fruitful.
-From a practical viewpoint, it will be interesting to see how the ISA, or possibly a variable target value variant as described in Remark 2, compares with other solvers in terms of solution accuracy and runtime.
-This goes beyond the scope of this more theoretically oriented paper.
-However, for the $\ell_1$-minimization problem (\ref{eq:P1}) we are currently preparing an extensive computational comparison of various state-of-the-art solvers; preliminary results indicate that the ISA may indeed be competitive.
+Some of the recent results in~\cite{NB10}, which all require feasible iterates, seem conceptually close to our convergence analyses, so we presume a blend of the two approaches to be rather fruitful.
+It would also be of interest to investigate convergence behavior with other general notions of ``adaptive approximate projections'', e.g., solving the projection problem with an approximation algorithm with additive or multiplicative performance guarantee.

+From a practical viewpoint, it will be interesting to see how ISA, or possibly a variable target value variant as described in Section~\ref{subsect:VTVM}, compares with other solvers in terms of solution accuracy and runtime.
+For the $\ell_1$-minimization problem (\ref{eq:P1}), we have seen in Section~\ref{sec:CompressedSensing} that ISA promises to be an interesting candidate; an extensive computational comparison of various state-of-the-art $\ell_1$-solvers, including (a more refined version of) our ISA implementation, can be found in~\cite{LPT11}.
+An extensive test for convex expected value constraints, while beyond the scope of this paper, would be an interesting further line of work.

+\paragraph{Acknowledgments.} We thank the anonymous referees for their numerous helpful comments which greatly helped improving this paper.